WICG/webmonetization/docs/explainer.md

 This system must preserve the user's privacy.
-It must not be possible for websites to track users on the basis of the payments they make, and it must not be possible for the user's payment provider (Web Monetization sender) to get details of a user's browsing history.
+It must not be possible for websites to track users on the basis of the payments they make, and it must not be possible for the user's Web Monetization provider to get details of a user's browsing history.

 ## Non-Goals